hdShang/arxiv-daily/docs/cs-RO/2025-09-29/papers/250924948v3-world-env-leveraging-world-model-as-a-virtual-environment-for-vla-po.md

 ---
 layout: default
-title: World-Env: Leveraging World Model as a Virtual Environment for VLA Post-Training
+title: "World-Env: Leveraging World Model as a Virtual Environment for VLA Post-Training"
 ---

 # World-Env: Leveraging World Model as a Virtual Environment for VLA Post-Training